googlegenomics/readthedocs/docs/source/includes/r_workbench_setup.rst

 .. sidebar:: Details

-  This script will create virtual machine on Google Cloud Platform with a locked down network (only port 22 open).
+  This script will create virtual machine on Google Cloud Platform with a locked down network (only SSH port 22 open).
 Your local machine will securely connect to the VM via an ssh tunnel.

   This script is idempotent - you can re-run it and it will pick up where it last left off (e.g., to reconnect to a preexisting Google Compute Engine instance running Bioconductor).